iTwin/itwinjs-core/docs/learning/ui/HostAppUI.md

     />
  ```

-The ToolbarComposer class used above will automatically provide an overflowing button if specified buttons will not fit in the allowable space.
+The ToolbarComposer class used above will automatically provide an overflow button if specified buttons will not fit in the allowable space.
 The items passed to ToolbarComposer define properties the satisfy the ToolbarItem interface.
 This interface supports buttons that initiate an action (ActionButton), buttons that contain a list of child actions (GroupButton), or a CustomButtonDefinition that can be used to specify React specific definitions.
 The appui-react package contains the [ToolbarHelper]($appui-react) class that will generate items of the proper type given a item definitions used in many toolbars in 1.x of iModeljs.

 Both the original item definitions, like ToolItemDef and the newer ToolbarItems definitions support the conditional display of a tool in the toolbar.
 In fact, the tool button label and icon can also be determined conditionally.
 There are several examples of specifying conditionals in [CoreTools]($appui-react).
 Below is one example.
 In this case we want to use a different icon based on the viewports current ViewState.
 If the camera is on in the "active" view then the web-font icon "icon-camera-animation" is to be used else the web-font icon "icon-camera-animation-disabled" is displayed.
 The [ConditionalStringValue]($appui-abstract) also specifies the SyncUiEventIds that will trigger the conditional function to be re-run.